 But it, it was a threat.
 And what I’d done is I’d touched a nerve.
 I sold the company and It was, there was another part here from the, from what we’d seen, we started CrossFit Health and what we were doing there is bringing the people around that knew why it was that people became obese, what the nature of type two diabetes is and how you treat it.

 Whole bunch of these issues, the, the role of statins their value, which is not good for, for treating of cholesterol.
 And these people are easy to bring around.
-And what I saw is that the problems that were inherent, that were, that were so profoundly disordered in academic fitness, were also there in academic medicine and it was shortly after that that I learned of the The study is replicable in that sense that it can be carried… More crisis in preclinical oncology and hematology where only 11% of foundational studies could be replicated.
+And what I saw is that the problems that were inherent, that were, that were so profoundly disordered in academic fitness, were also there in academic medicine and it was shortly after that that I learned of the replication crisis in preclinical oncology and hematology where only 11% of foundational studies could be replicated.

 These are studies on which clinical trials had repeatedly been conducted.
 So these are people that are sick with cancer.
 They’re, they’re clinging for the hope of this clinical trial.
 And the clinical trial never had a chance of doing anything for them because the science wasn’t there.
 Now, that’s a problem, I think, that’s a problem.

 Let’s talk about, let’s talk about, about broken science.
-I didn’t pick the Natural verbal communications, such as English, ASL More, the term broken science, I got that from Google.
+I didn’t pick the language, the term broken science, I got that from Google.
 A lot of people have written on the replication crisis and the problems in academic science.
 And that term has been used, and I like it, it works.
 We played with other terms.
 It’s a, it’s a debased science.
 It’s consensus science.
 It’s found in the academy.
 It only appears in peer review.
 It’s perverse.
 But the, but we stuck with broken cuz it’s been in use and some smart people have gone there.
 But I really like the notion of corrupt.

 But I want to, I want to be clear about this.
 There’s two definitions of corrupt.
 There’s a corrupt that’s corrupt, one in most dictionaries is dishonest or unethical behavior for personal gain.
 There’s a second corrupt definition two, and this one is an alteration of former structure to, to impede function like a corrupted computer file.